 Trazodone Drug Facts

 Trazodone is a prescription medication classified as a serotonin receptor antagonist and reuptake inhibitor (SARI).
-Trazodone has been used mainly as an antidepressant, though it is also used off-label for a variety of conditions, such as insomnia, anxiety, Alzheimer’s disease, substance abuse, schizophrenia, bulimia, and fibromyalgia.
+Trazodone has been used mainly as an antidepressant.
+However, it is also used off-label for various conditions, such as insomnia, anxiety, Alzheimer’s disease, substance abuse, schizophrenia, bulimia, and fibromyalgia.
 Although Trazodone is an antidepressant, it can also have some depressant effects on the central nervous system.

 Generic Name: Trazodone [ TRAZ-oh-done ]

 Dosage Form: Oral tablet (100 mg; 150 mg; 300 mg; 50 mg)